mangez84/enjoytrivia/README.md

 - As a new player, I want to be able to play the game on my computer, tablet and smartphone.
 - As a new player, I want to be celebrated if I answer all the questions correctly.
 - As a new player, I want to clearly see the question and the choices available for answers.
+- As a new player, I want the correct answer to be displayed even if I answer incorrectly.

 #### Frequent Player Goals